Revisiting thermodynamics in computation and information theory: Some Basic Aspects of Computation Theory

 \section{Some Basic Aspects of Computation Theory}

-Theoretical computer science covers different areas starting from the algorithm, data structure, computation to computational number theory.
+Theoretical computer science covers different areas starting from the algorithm, data structure, and computation to computational number theory.
 In this section, we are going to study about two of the basic computation aspects of computer science.
-In the further section, we will see the impact of thermodynamics on this aspects.
-From a computational perspective, the system is defined is this form to describe that it is one of the members of the Chomsky hierarchy~\cite{a82}.
+In the further section, we will see the impact of thermodynamics on these aspects.
+From a computational perspective, the system is defined in this form to describe that it is one of the members of the Chomsky hierarchy~\cite{hopcroft2001introduction}.